Wykamol Group | Damp Proofing

 Check and overhaul rainwater goods to ensure they are clean and in good working order.
 Repair or install drains to carry away surface water.

-If internal floors are below external ground level, form trenches along the external face of the walls to at least 150 mm below the proposed DPC level (where foundation depths allow).
-If this approach is not feasible the DPC must be placed at 150 mm above external ground level and the internal walls tanked below the DPC to prevent lateral migration of moisture/ salts..
+If internal floors are below external ground level, form trenches along the external face of the walls to at least 150 mm below the proposed DPC level (where foundation depth allows).
+If this approach is not feasible the DPC must be placed at 150 mm above external ground level and the internal walls tanked below the DPC to prevent lateral migration of moisture/ salts.

-Check flooring timbers for signs of fungal decay and repair/ replacement as appropriate.
+Check flooring timbers for signs of fungal decay and recommend repair / replacement as appropriate.

 Ensure wall cavities are cleared of debris.

-For cavity walls each leaf may be dealt with as a separate 115 mm thick wall (see coverage rates below).
+For cavity walls each leaf may be dealt with as a separate 115mm thick wall.

-Alternatively, if preferred, drill through the selected mortar course, across the cavity, then drill the outer leaf of brickwork to a depth of 100 mm and inject in one continuous process.
-Always ensure that the cavity is clear of debris before treatment.
+Alternatively, if preferred, drill through the selected mortar course, across the cavity, then drill the outer leaf of brickwork to a depth of 95mm and inject in one continuous process (the physical properties of Ultracure™ ensure the cream remains in contact with the surrounding mortar even when the mortar bed is drilled through in this way).
+Always ensure that the cavity is clear before treatment.

 Drill hole depth required, dependent on wall thickness:

-On external faces of walls, drill holes can be re-pointed using a matched mortar or can be plugged with DPC Injection Plugs (Available in a variety of colours, suitable for 10mm - 12mm wide Drill Holes).
+On external faces of walls, drill holes can be re-pointed using a matched mortar or can be plugged with DPC Injection Plugs (Available in a variety of colours).

 Final cure takes 2 - 6 weeks depending on the thickness of the wall.